What every Google marketing setup actually needs

 Can a free tool tell me if my Google marketing setup is working?

-Yes.
-The datafairy Chrome extension is free, runs a live audit on any site you load, and gives you a plain-English summary of what's firing, what's missing, and what to fix.
+Yes. datafairy is free to start, runs a live audit on any site you load, and gives you a plain-English summary of what's firing, what's missing, and what to fix.
 Built for marketers, not engineers.

 What's the most common mistake beginners make?